CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9E - Solar Eclipses.md

 ```math
 \text{Duration} = \left|\frac{2(-0.01038565 - 0.0046451 \cdot 0.92383294)}{0.39687563}\right| = 0.07396245h
 ```
 The result is in hours because all our derivatives are in units of hours.
-When converted to minutes and seconds, $T_c$ is:
+When converted to minutes and seconds, the duration is:
 ```math
 \text{Duration} = 4m\:26.3s
 ```